jonxmitchell/ferox-bar-grill/readme.md

 - [Usplash Image - Eugene](https://unsplash.com/photos/Xk0jQPZseMk) - Used in the gallery page.
 - [Usplash Image - Kyle Head](https://unsplash.com/photos/PW8K-W-Kni0) - Used in the gallery page.
 - [Usplash Image - Hitesh Dewasi](https://unsplash.com/photos/5JwBbnyZzfc) - Used in the book a table page.
-- [Google Maps](https://maps.google.co.uk/) - Used to emabed a map location into my contact page.
+- [Google Maps](https://maps.google.co.uk/) - Used to embed a map location into my contact page.
 - [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create the device mock up in the read me file.
 - [Stackoverflow](https://stackoverflow.com/) - Used to help with research and understanding certain concepts and code.
 - [Font Awesome](https://fontawesome.com/) - Used to add icons to parts of the website.
 - [W3Schools](https://www.w3schools.com/) - Used to research certain HTML tags and CSS syntax.
-- [MDM Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML) - Used for research HTML tags for syntax explainations.
+- [MDM Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML) - Used for research HTML tags for syntax explanations.
 - [MDBootstrap - Static images](https://mdbootstrap.com/docs/standard/extended/gallery/) - Used to help create the layout for the gallery on the gallery page.
 - [W3C HTML Validator](https://validator.w3.org/) - Used to help validate my HTML code on all pages.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to help validate my CSS code.